Measles 101: What You Need To Know

 Medically reviewed by Leigh Ann Anderson, PharmD.
 Last updated on Dec 15, 2021.

 Is Measles Still a Risk in the US?

 A case of measles is only a plane flight away.
 In 2000, measles was declared eliminated from the U.S. However, in Dec, 2019 the CDC reported over 1,200 cases of measles over 3 dozen US states.
 This far surpasses the 2014 outbreak where 667 cases were reported during the entire year.
 In fact, the number of measles cases in 2019 were the highest since measles was eliminated in 2000.

-As of November 30, 2020, there have been 13 confirmed cases in 8 jurisdictions.
-Numbers in 2020 have been far lower than 2019, which is good considering the COVID outbreak.
+As of Dec.
+1, 2021 there have been 49 confirmed cases in 5 jurisdictions, per the CDC.
+Numbers in 2021 have been far lower than 2019, which is good considering the COVID pandemic.